 Wassail: Waking the Winter with a CLANG

-Drawing upon folklore, but situated within a contemporary context, this new Waking the Winter with a CLANG ceremony will explore and celebrate strategies and tactics to survive in times of mental distress, the winter and life in general.
-Taking the five ways to well-being as a starting point – CLANG – Connect, Learn, (be) Active, (take) Notice, Give – the event will feature drumming, some seasonal M-C-ing, folk songs, a new Birmingham preserve called ‘Black Butter’, Wassail drinking bowls made from local clay, vegetable based props, the baby shark melody, Woga (Woodland Yoga) a Green Man / Woman / Person, fire torches & two characters representing Summer & Winter.
+Drawing upon folklore, but situated within a contemporary context, this new Waking the Winter with a CLANG ceremony explored and celebrated strategies and tactics to survive in times of mental distress, the winter and life in general.
+Taking the five ways to well-being as a starting point – CLANG – Connect, Learn, (be) Active, (take) Notice, Give – the event featured African drumming courtesy of the Green Man, some seasonal M-C-ing, folk songs, a new Birmingham preserve called ‘Black Butter’, Wassail drinking bowls made from local clay, vegetable based props, the baby shark melody, Woga (Woodland Yoga) & two opposing characters representing Summer & Winter.

 The project was developed through a programme with Highbury Orchard Community’s ‘Stick Around’ group & Women from the Ashiana Centre, Sparkbrook.
 This creative programme produced many of the props for the Wassail performance including the Wassail bowls (made with clay dug from Highbury Park), ‘Summer’s’ knitted cowl produced by Liz Wright using wool coloured using natural dyes by the Stick Around group (Teresinha Roberts from Wild Colours led a session on Natural dyes), ‘Winter’s’ scarf made by the Stick Around group using an eco printing technique & Winter’s staff featuring knitting by Catherine from Stick Around.

 – Wassail conceived & produced by General Public

 – Tonia Daley-Campbell (Winter)

 – Helen Mary

 – Mantra Chanta

 – Staff & volunteers at Highbury Orchard Community: Liz Wright, David Papadopoulos, Rhiannon Simpson, Cath Edwards